AndreasFranke5/TwinCity/README.md

 # TwinCity

-** A simulation for Mixed Reality Digital Twin city! **
+**A Collaborative Mixed Reality Digital Twin Platform**

-We are four master students for an academic group project in the course _Design for Complex and Dynamic Contexts (DCDC)_ at Stockholm University in Spring 2025.
-In this project, we develop a collaborative tool, the Mixed Reality Emergency Response application, with a 3D digital twin city displayed on a physical table.
-Our project aims to allow users to visualize a city and ongoing emergency scenarios in a 3D map, improving their understanding of spatial context.
-Our project also enables to use of hand tracking in MR to rotate, zoom, and pan the city model naturally, as one would with a physical model.
-Lastly, our project aims to support multiple co-located users to view and manipulate the same city model together in real-time.
-Shared Spatial Anchors (SSA) ensure all users see the model in the exact same physical location on the table, and networking (Photo Fusion) syncs their interactions.
-These solutions help to fill the gaps of ineffective cooperation between different teams whenever a disaster occurs.
+TwinCity is a Mixed Reality simulation platform built by four master's students as part of the course *Design for Complex and Dynamic Contexts (DCDC)* at Stockholm University in Spring 2025.
+The goal was to develop a collaborative emergency response tool using a 3D digital twin city placed on a physical table, enabling intuitive and real-time spatial planning.

+Users can rotate, annotate, and explore a photorealistic 3D map using hand gestures via Meta Quest headsets.
+Multi-user collaboration is supported through Shared Spatial Anchors (SSA) and Photon Fusion networking, allowing synchronized interaction from multiple devices in the same physical space.

 # Logo poster